trstlabs/intento/docs/docs/module/authentication.md

 3. **ICA (Interchain Account) Messages**:
    - These are messages sent via IBC (Inter-Blockchain Communication) through an interchain account.
-   - Hosted ICA messages can only call `MsgExec` for security reasons, while Self-hosted ICA messages are allowed without restrictions.
+   - Trustless Execution Agent messages can only call `MsgExec` for security reasons, while Self-Hosted ICA messages are allowed without restrictions.

 ---